SalomePlatform/adao/doc/reference.rst

     optimization algorithm chosen.
 The choices are limited and available through the GUI.
 There exists for example "3DVAR", "Blue"...
-See below the list of algorithms and associated parameters in the following subsection `Options and required commands for algorithms`_.
+See below the list of algorithms and associated parameters in the following subsection `Options and required commands for calculation algorithms`_.

 **AlgorithmParameters**
     *Optional command*.
 This command allows to add some optional parameters to control the data assimilation or optimization algorithm.
 It is defined as a "*Dict*" type object, that is, given as a script.
-See below the list of algorithms and associated parameters in the following subsection `Options and required commands for algorithms`_.
+See below the list of algorithms and associated parameters in the following subsection `Options and required commands for calculation algorithms`_.

 **Background**
     *Required command*.
 This indicates the background or initial vector used,